THE VELUX FOUNDATIONS receive about 2,000 applications each year. The applications come from near and far and all applicants receive an answer.

 VILLUM FONDEN and VELUX FONDEN have established a working procedure and an approval process that ensure all applications are thoroughly reviewed.
 Normally, applications must be reviewed during two meetings of the board of directors.
-The approval process typically takes between six and nine months.
+The approval process typically takes between four and nine months depending on the grant area.

 Please see graphic below.